The “New” AIRS Networker FAQ

 Q: How do I join the AIRS Networker?

 You need your own individual account.
-If you are the billing contact for your agency or if you are AIRS Certified, then you almost certainly have an account.
-Go to http://airsnetworker.airs.org and click "Login to see members only content" located on the top right hand side.
-Then click "Forgot your login information?" ... and if you are on the system, you will be emailed your unique ID and password.
+If you are the billing contact for your agency or if you are AIRS Certified, then you almost certainly already have an account.
+Go to http://airsnetworker.airs.org and click "Sign In" located on the top right hand side.
+Then click "Reset Password" ... and if you are on the system, you will be emailed your unique ID and password.

 Q: What if that doesn’t work?

-If you do not have an individual account, you will need to ask the billing contact for your organization (the person who receives emails from AIRS on membership renewals) to create one for you.
-Ask him or her to use this document.
-If you are not the billing contact, refer to this document.
-This Intro to the new AIRS Networker webinar recording will play on Windows Media and covers login, getting started on the new AIRS Networker and how to clean up your organizational record.
-(Seems to work best via Internet Explorer).
+If you do not have an individual account, you will need to ask the billing contact for your organization (i.e. the person who receives emails from AIRS on membership renewals) to create one for you.
+Use this document to learn now!.

 Q: I have tried all the above but I am still experiencing problems (of whatever nature), what should I do?